 Each Thursday, I send out an email to creative business owners like you.
 In it, I share my knowledge and experiences on building a thriving creative business.
 Each week, you also get the chance to vote on which question I’ll answer during my Friday Facebook Live series!
 My goal is to be your friendly legal eagle helping you create your own path to success, however, you define it.

 If you’d like to get these updates you can sign up here.

 Have a lovely week!

-- Create a canned response that explains to people the value of your list and how to sign up.
-You can use my example as a starting point!
+- Creating a canned response that explains to people the value of your list and how to sign up.
+You can use my example above as a starting point!

-- Create a dedicated newsletter landing page that explains what value your list provides and gives them a place to sign up.
+- Creating a dedicated newsletter landing page that explains what value your list provides and gives them a place to sign up.
 What might that look like?
 Here’s mine.

 If you follow this method will you have a fewer number of people subscribe?
 Yes, but numbers are the end all be all.